3 Steps To Make Sure Consumers Remember Your Brand

 The second step to making sure that consumers recall your brand is by connecting it to its category.
 In fact, I believe that one of the four fatal errors that destroy marketing campaigns is not connecting a brand or product to its category.

-Repetition leads to retention
+3. Know that repetition leads to retention

 Lastly, the third most important step to making sure that consumers recall your brand is the simplest one.
 Just be repetitive.

-The more often that we see or hear things, the more likely we are to remember them (like the lyrics of your favorite song).
+Keep in mind that the more often that we see or hear things, the more likely we are to remember them (like the lyrics of your favorite song).